evncosta/100-Days-of-Code/Day 10/README.md

 A fully functional calculator application that performs basic arithmetic operations with a continuous calculation feature.
 This project was completed as part of **Day 10** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 10: Functions with Outputs** in the 100 Days of Code curriculum.
+It demonstrates practical application of functions that return values and more complex program flow control.

 ## 🎯 Project Overview

 The Calculator program features: